 However, some cannabidiol enthusiasts swear by CBD oil to help them sleep better, which begs the question: will CBD oil make me tired?
 Many people use CBD to feel energised, refreshed and for a productivity boost – drowsiness being an undesirable effect - therefore, this question crops up frequently.
+Perhaps you are concerned about CBD's impact on driving ability if you take it in the morning.
 CBD does have some potential side effects, and in this article, we will take a closer look at those, alongside strategies that can be taken to mitigate those effects.

 Where Does CBD Come From?

 CBD, short for cannabidiol, is a chemical compound that naturally occurs in the hemp plant.
 Hemp belongs to the Cannabis sativa family of plants, together with the famous marijuana plant.
 The two plant types, while similar in many ways, also have several distinguishing features.

 Like hemp, marijuana contains CBD.
 However, it also contains prominent levels of THC (tetrahydrocannabinol), which is an intoxicating compound.
 (Hemp contains THC too, but in trace quantities.)
 CBD-infused products in the UK are purified and sold containing less than the legal limit of 0.2% THC.